geekAshish/blockchain-ethereum/solidity.md

 }

 # JavaScript VM
-You can deploy your contract on JavaScript VM for local testing After deploying your contract gets an address
+- You can deploy your contract on JavaScript VM for local testing
+- After deploying your contract gets an address
-Smart contracts have addresses just like our wallet accounts do
+- Smart contracts have addresses just like our wallet accounts do

+- Any time you change something on-chain, including making a new contract, it happens in a transaction
+- The more "stuff" in your function the more gas it costs

 # Scop
 variables scop inside curly brackets